Why News Corporation’s USD 0.10 Dividend Matters for ASX Investors

 Questions in the middle?

-• What will be the AUD equivalent of the USD 0.10 dividend upon conversion?
+• What will be the final AUD equivalent of the dividend once exchange rates are announced?

-• How might the 30% withholding tax affect different classes of investors?
+• How might the 30% withholding tax impact international investor demand for News Corporation shares?